LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** False

 **Description:** Specify whether weather envelopes will influence the selection of potential deployment sites for each method.
-If the weather on a given day falls outside the valid [weather envelope](#weather_envelope), crews for the respective method will not be deployed to the site on that day.
+If the weather on a given day falls outside the valid [weather envelopes](#weather_envelopes), crews for the respective method will not be deployed to the site on that day.

 **Notes on acquisition:** N/A